TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/en.md

 The Modern Age starts off with the restructure of the QAT to the [Nomination Assessment Team](wiki/People/The_Team/Nomination_Assessment_Team/en.md) (*NAT*) on the 5th of May, 2019.

+On the 18th of January, 2020, the NAT held a meeting discussing a system Taiko was using for dealing with applications of previous Beatmap Nominators who wanted to return.
+The system Taiko had in place basically allowed previous Beatmap Nominators to rejoin much easier if they left on good terms.
+This system proved successful and was adopted by the other gamemodes.

+On the 16th of September, 2020, the [new Taiko Star Rating System](https://osu.ppy.sh/home/news/2020-09-15-changes-to-osutaiko-star-rating ) was finally implemented.

+On the 30th of November, 2020, Hybrid maps were required to have 2 BNs per gamemode in order to be qualified.
+This means that if a map had difficulties from all 4 game modes, then it would need 8 Beatmap Nominators in order to be qualified.
+This was a stark contrast to the previous system where hybrids only needed 2 Nominators.
+Because of this new system, the ranked section did not receive a Hybrid map for months.

 ## Important Individuals

 A list of the most important and influential people throughout osu!taiko's history along with a brief explanation of their contributions.